2018 14

 Latour 1962 91-92p

 Tasted in October 2021.
-Typical for the estate and Pauillac with graphite cedarwood and cigar box.
-However, it was a bit coarse on the palate and rather older on the nose.
+Typical of the estate and Pauillac, with graphite cedarwood and a hint of cigar box.
+However, it was a bit coarse on the palate and rather old on the nose.
 Maybe it wasn't the best bottle of this vintage to taste.

 Tasted twice - last time in October 2021.
 Consistent notes.
 We experienced a perfect bottle on the tasting day!
-At first sip, a wine tasted purely of Cabernet and showed delicious blackcurrants, tobacco leaves, mint and leather.
-Densely built wine, rock-solid and ultra-concentrated wine with fat and powerful tannin, unique structure and mega length.
-It hasn't reached full maturity yet.
-Will this wine do it after 10 or 20 years, for it seems eternal.
-It was in March 2006.
-Then in October 2021, I tasted it again.
+At first sip, the wine tasted purely of Cabernet and showed delicious notes of blackcurrants, tobacco, mint, and leather.
+Densely built, rock-solid, ultra-concentrated wine with fat and powerful tannin, unique structure, and mega length.
+It hasn't yet reached full maturity.
+Will this wine still be good after 10 or 20 years?
+It seems purely eternal.
+The question was asked in March 2006.
+Then, in October 2021, I tasted it again.
 As expected, it was a monumental wine.
 Sixty years old and not ready yet.
 Still young and vigorous.
-Oceans of fruit and tannin were perfectly supported by underlying acidity.
+Oceans of fruit and tannin were excellently supported by underlying acidity.
 Enormous potential!

 Latour 1960 94p

 Tasted in March 2006.
 Deep red.
-Ripe raspberries and raspberry drop on the nose.
-Very elegant and refined wine with beautiful balance and deliciously sweet aftertaste.
-It was a charming, stylish and graceful wine, which just tasted magnificently.
-It should be able to be like that for additional 4-5 years.
+Ripe raspberries and raspberry drops on the nose.
+This was an elegant and refined wine, displaying a beautiful balance and a deliciously sweet aftertaste.
+It was a charming, stylish, and graceful wine that tasted magnificently.
+It should be able to remain that way for an additional 4 to 5 years.

 Latour 1958 90p

-Tasted in March 2006.
-Medium red.
-Fine and aromatic blackcurrant nose with some sweetness.
-Well-balanced, reliable, but relatively light wine, which finished quite well in the aftertaste.
-Ready to drink and, by the way, a really good Latour in this off vintage.
+It was tasted in March 2006.
+It is medium red.
+It has a delicate and aromatic blackcurrant nose with a hint of sweetness.
+It is a well-balanced, reliable, relatively light wine that finishes nicely in the aftertaste.
+It is ready to drink and, by the way, a really good Latour in this off-vintage.

 Latour 1956 85p

 Tasted in March 2006.
 Medium red.
 A scent of vanilla pudding on the nose.
-It was quite tart and light on the palate with a short aftertaste.
-Not the wine to be excited about.
+It was pretty tart and light on the palate, with a short aftertaste.
+Not a wine to be excited about.

 Latour 1955 96p